acmgit/distancer/README.md

 ## Description
 This Mod helps you, to measure Distances in Minetest.<br>
+Be carefull, this Version works only with Minetest Version 5.x.x.

 ## Commands
 .marker    | Shows you the current stored Marker.<br>